namans-git/res-paper-du/README.md

 [research paper](https://www.researchgate.net/publication/371121916_Detection_of_Internet_Cheating_in_Online_Assessments_Using_Cluster_Analysis), student research asst.

-**STARTING NOTE** -- the notebooks, in conjunction, can be understood as a timeline of trying different ml, analysis techniques and learning what works best as we went along.
+**STARTING NOTE** -- the notebooks, in conjunction, can be understood as a timeline of trying different ml, analysis techniques and learning what works best.
 Some notebooks might have no conclusions to them but they all play a role in figuring stuff out.

 **res_paper_linreg.ipynb** -- using two independent variables 'diff_lvl'(difficulty level) (categorical- 1, 2 and 3 implying increasing order of difficulty) and 'prev_gpa' (previous gpa/test_score), we create a lin_reg model for predicting 'resp_time' (response time).